-Organisations need to mitigate risk with a zero trust approach, strict policy enforcement, increased user/device visibility, and complete network control.
+Organisations need to mitigate risk with a zero trust network approach, strict policy enforcement, increased user/device visibility, and complete network control.

-The zero trust approach assumes that there will always be users or devices looking to attack, and that no user, and no device, should be automatically trusted.
+The zero trust network approach assumes that there will always be users or devices looking to attack, and that no user, and no device, should be automatically trusted.

-Modern businesses need secure access solutions built around the Zero Trust model of continuous verification and authorisation – enforcing verification and validation whenever a user or device requests access, with the ability to control those devices and users.
+Modern businesses need secure access solutions built around the zero trust model of continuous verification and authorisation – enforcing verification and validation whenever a user or device requests access, with the ability to control those devices and users.
 Network access control (NAC) is therefore essential to keep unauthorised users & devices OUT of private networks.

 Therefore it can be configured to enforce a zero trust security policy, to deny access to users or devices and place them in quarantine, not only protecting the network but also ensuring regulatory compliance.

-3 steps to securing your network access:
+3 steps to securing your network: